mybonk/mybonk-wiki/workshop-1/README.md

 NixOS containers are **not Docker containers**.
 They use `systemd-nspawn` under the hood and are more similar to LXC containers.
 Key characteristics:

-- Lightweight system containers (not application containers)
+- Lightweight *system* containers (not *application* containers)
 - Share the Nix store with the host
-- Managed declaratively through NixOS configuration
+- Managed declaratively through standard NixOS configuration
 - Perfect for development and testing
 - Share the host's Linux kernel